bloominstituteoftechnology/Sprint-Challenge-DOM-Javascript/ANSWERS.md

 #What is an event?
 An event is just a signal that something has happened.
 Every node within the DOM is capable of generating event signals.
 A few good examples of events are `click`, `mouseover`, and `keydown`.

+#What is an event listener?
-Developers take advantage of events by using event listeners which execute specific code should such an event happen.
+Developers can take advantage of event signals by adding event listeners to their programs.
+A specific piece of code can be executed when an event happens.
+This allows developers to design websites capable of making intelligent decisions.